Daiane dos Santos

-Daiane Garcia dos Santos (born February 10, 1983) is a retired artistic gymnast.
+Daiane Garcia dos Santos (born February 10, 1983) is a retired Brazilian artistic gymnast.
 She is the 2003 world champion on the floor apparatus.
 On doing so, she became the first black gymnast to ever win an event at the World Championships as well as the first Brazilian and South American to win the competition.
 She represented Brazil at the 2004, 2008, and 2012 Summer Olympics.
 Widely regarded as the most powerful tumbler of her generation by critics and fellow competitors alike, the gymnast had two eponymous skills added on the FIG code of points after being the first woman to compete them at international championships.
 Dos Santos I, an F rated element, and Dos Santos II, an H rated element on the 2017–2020 COP.

 Gymnastics career

 Dos Santos was born in Porto Alegre, and began gymnastics when she was 12, later than most elite gymnasts, after a coach spotted her on a playground.
 She advanced quickly, becoming the South American champion within four years.